 Postmodern Jukebox has given me a platform to celebrate the rich history of music in New Orleans and the considerable role of its drummers.
 There is a lot to discover when it comes to this music, but the musicians listed above are a perfect place to start.
-If you come out to a show in North America this Fall, please introduce yourself and let me know what you found in your explorations of New Orleans music.
+If you come out to a show in Europe this Spring, please introduce yourself and let me know what you found in your explorations of New Orleans music.

 Dave Tedeschi is endorsed by C&C Drum Company and Vater Drumsticks and lives in Brooklyn, New York.
-He will be on tour with Postmodern Jukebox during the 2016 North American Tour this Fall.
 Dave will be giving private lessons while on the road and is always happy to hear from you.
 Find him on Facebook and Instagram @davetedeschi.